-Dropp 50 WP and SC, Freefall 50 WP, etc. (thidiazuron)
+Dropp SC, Freefall, etc. (thidiazuron)

 Dropp and FreeFall defoliate mature leaves, have excellent activity on juvenile leaves, and suppress or delay regrowth.
-A minimum of 0.1 lb/A WP or 1.6 SC fl oz/A is needed for ten to 14 days of regrowth inhibition.
+A minimum of 1.6 SC fl oz/A is needed for ten to 14 days of regrowth inhibition.
 Higher rates will result in longer periods of regrowth inhibition.
 Thidiazuron alone is usually equal to or better than other defoliants in drought-stressed situations where leaves have thicker cuticles.
 Dropp and FreeFall are somewhat slower acting than other defoliants and their activity is temperature dependent.
 Temperatures less than 65°F will reduce activity; however, the addition of crop-oil concentrate, or a phosphate-type defoliant will help the activity of thidiazuron under cooler conditions.
 The addition of 2 to 4 oz/A of DEF or Folex will shorten the required 24-hour rain-free period.
 The label provides specific tank clean-out procedures when using thidiazuron.
 This strategy avoids the premature defoliation associated with sprayer use the following year.
 When thidiazuron is tank mixed with a phosphate-type defoliant or insecticide, the label recommends a surfactant to aid in tank clean out.
-When using the WP formulation, thorough rinsing is critical.